-Majority of foreign patients come to hospitals which have a great reputation in the their field.
+The majority of foreign patients come to hospitals that have a great reputation in their field.
 Bumrungrad International Hospital is the first hospital in Asia to be accredited by the American-based Joint Commission International (JCI), one of the groups providing international healthcare accreditation services.
-For consecutive three years, from 2004 to 2006, it was featured on CBS’s 60 Minutes and NBC’s Today Show as a leader in medical tourism and International hospitals.
-Among the patients which receive the treatment there, Shri Sadguru Seva Sangh Trust, enjoys the reputation second to none.
+For three consecutive years, from 2004 to 2006, it was featured on CBS’s 60 Minutes and NBC’s Today Show as a leader in medical tourism and international hospitals.
+Among the patients which receive the treatment there, Shri Sadguru Seva Sangh Trust enjoys the reputation second to none.
 The Lion Club International Humanitarian Award, 1993 is to name a one, the actual list is a page long.
-Former president of india, A P J Abdul kalam has written a testimonial of their mission.
+Former president of India, A P J Abdul Kalam has written a testimonial of their mission.

 Patient care in medical tourism

-At Bumrungrad International Hospital they take care of each and every possible issue one can face if one is travelling to another place for treatment.
-That include, food, language, stay before and after hospital, finance, insurance, airport transfer etc. If their website is to be believed they provide cultural support services in as many as 18 languages.
-Shri Sadguru Seva Sangh Trust, provide free cataract surgical services through eye camps.
-Obviously the services may not actually match a corporate hospital, but it include transport to and fro from the home, lodging and boarding , food, surgery and post-operative medication.
-Even those opting for the paid services, patient has to arrange his/her own transport, and pay for the surgery and treatment, which a very much subsided.
+At Bumrungrad International Hospital they take care of each and every possible issue one can face if one is traveling to another place for treatment.
+That includes, food, language, stay before and after the hospital, finance, insurance, airport transfer, etc. If their website is to be believed they provide cultural support services in as many as 18 languages.
+Shri Sadguru Seva Sangh Trust provides free cataract surgical services through eye camps.
+Obviously the services may not actually match a corporate hospital, but it includes transport to and fro from the home, lodging and boarding, food, surgery, and post-operative medication.
+Even those opting for the paid services, the patient has to arrange his/her own transport and pay for the surgery and treatment, which very much subsides.
 Services are appreciated by all.

 Connectivity and outreach in medical tourism